Prophylactic Removal of Third Molars

 The prophylactic removal of asymptomatic third molars is controversial.
 Many studies have been published supporting both sides of the argument.
 The UK based National Health Service and the “National Institute for Clinical Excellence” (NICE) published guidelines in 2000 citing a “lack of evidence for prophylactic removal of asymptomatic wisdom teeth”.
 The American Association of Maxillofacial Surgeons 2007 white paper concluded that early third molar removal may be associated with lower incidence of morbidity and less economic hardship from time off work for the patient.
 Each side has been criticized for bias.

 Cochran Reviews are systematic reviews of research in healthcare and health policy.
-Cochrane Reviews authors apply methods which reduce the impact of bias.
+Cochrane Reviews authors apply methods that reduce the impact of bias.
 Cochrane is an independent network of researchers, professionals, patients, caregivers, and people interested in health.
 Their work is recognized as representing an international gold standard for high quality, trusted information.

 A 2016 Cochrane review looked at prophylactic removal of asymptomatic impacted third molars versus retention in adolescents and adults.
 The electronic database search found insufficient evidence to support or refute routine prophylactic removal of asymptomatic disease-free impacted wisdom teeth.
 Cochrane concluded that patient values and clinical expertise should guide shared decision making with patients who have asymptomatic disease-free impacted wisdom teeth.